Category Archives: Jenna’s Lists

 Stalker (1979).
 Not all subtitled movies are this, people.

 Personally, I’ve never understood the hatred people have for subtitles.
-Sure, there is a level of inconvenience that comes with being unable to focus entirely on the visuals, since your eyes have to dart between it and the text.
-I mean, you’re watching a movie because that’s what you want to do—watch something, not read it.
-However, it seems to me in this age of text messages, the internet, scrolling news tickers, and billion hit Youtube videos from around the world, you’d think we’d be over the stigma of subtitles by now.
+Sure, there is a level of inconvenience that comes with having to constantly dart your eyes between the visuals and the text; I mean, you’re watching a movie because that’s what you want to do—watch something, not read it.
+However, in this age of text messages, the internet, scrolling news tickers, and billion hit Youtube videos from around the world, you’d think we’d be over the stigma of subtitles by now.